jobjo/popper/docs/getting_started.md

 val equal : ?⁠loc:string -> 'a Comparator.t -> 'a -> 'a -> Proposition.t Sample.t
 ```

-An `'a Comparator.t` value consists of a *compare function* and a
+A value of type `a Comparator.t` wraps a *compare function* and a
-*pretty-printer* for the type `'a`.
+*pretty-printer* for the type `a`.
 For convenience, the function returns in
 the `Sample.t` context.

 In this case we construct an `int list Comparator.t` value using the `list`
 combinator from the `Comparator` module.

 Let's see what happens when a test fails.
 Modifying the example above slightly:

 ```ocaml
 let () =